gbordyugov/pndapetzim/README.md

 ```

 The same analysis can be applied to city id, payment id, and so on by
-choosing a different field index: `-f10` would correspond to city id`,
+choosing a different field index: `-f10` would correspond to city id,
 `-f11` to payment id, etc.